hamadakafu/homebrew-zabbix-controller/README.md

 Search host using json like object.
 Search key, then apply value.
 In the example below,
-hosts which name key is including `some_name` is listed.
+hosts which name key is including `some_name` are listed.
 ```bash
 zabbixctl hosts -m '{"name": "some_name"}' list
 zabbixctl hosts -m '[{"name": "some_name"}]' list